 Oh, and that Kinks cover? – it’s the tamest thing on the album.
 It’s a great track, and brought to the forefront the best female vocalist in rock since Ronnie Spector belted out ‘Be My Baby’.
 But ‘Sobbing’ is a formulaic tune, hardly representative of what Pretenders brought to their performances.
 You had to listen to ‘Brass in Pocket’ to hear their true brilliance, their punk attitude wedded to daring lyric, and their unexpected rhythms.

 It’s been said countless times, but it remains true: in live performance, Pretenders simply killed.
 In the early ’80s, there was no band alive who matched their intensity in concert.

 “I’m special, so special, I’ve gotta have some of your attention, give it to me.” – from ‘Brass in Pocket’

 She had her moments of tenderness too.
 ‘Lovers of Today” is a true power ballad – moving from delicate moments to authoritative guitar solo, while ‘Private Life’ echoes the rhythms of The Police while sounding far more personal and intimate than anything Sting had ever accomplished, good as Regatta de Blanc was.
 What Chryssie had going for her was the ability to arouse an audience, regardless of what she was singing, and no matter the listener be male, female or anywhere in between.

-Thirty-five years on, Pretenders still ranks near the very top of debut albums.
+Nearly forty years on, Pretenders still ranks near the very top of debut albums.
 There’s not a weak track on the record, not a one.
 And as for the band’s future, well, Nick Lowe was right.
 Pretenders never went anywhere that Nick Lowe did.